krugerm/n8n-nodes-vomitorium/README.md

 ## Overview

 The Vomitorium Node is a custom node for n8n that recursively scans directories, processes files based on configurable criteria, and writes the contents to an output file.
-This node is based on the `vomitorium` project [https://github.com/JWally/vomitorium] and is designed to be integrated into n8n workflows to automate LLM file processing tasks.
+This node is copied from the `vomitorium` project [https://github.com/JWally/vomitorium] and is designed to be integrated into n8n workflows to automate LLM file processing tasks.

 ## Features